 People follow specialist diets in order to improve their health, often as part of coping with different health conditions.
 I have type 1 diabetes, coeliac disease and severe lactose intolerance, fybromyalgia, osteoarthritis, (newly diagnosed IBS), asthma, a painful hand disability and the stress that comes with coping with these conditions.
 I follow a plant-based vegan diet where I avoid gluten, dairy and other animal products, grains (apart from pseudo-grains) non-fermented soya, deadly-nightshade family plants, and refined sugar, which makes for a highly anti-inflammatory diet that helps me to be as well as I can be.
-From my BE WELL section of resources there are pages detailing each specialist diet, along with some further resources, as well as pages with information on elimination diets, fasting, weight loss and a glossary of terms.
+From my BE WELL section of resources there are pages detailing each specialist diet, along with some further resources, as well as pages with information on elimination diets, fasting, and weight loss.

 The food I eat is highly anti-inflammatory and alkalising, avoids the substances in food my body cannot cope with and so reduces my inflammation and pain, greatly improving my quality of life.
 I have a complex array of health conditions and so have to avoid a wider range of foods than most.
 But I have found that doing so, over time, is not as difficult as it may seem and certainly not as restricted, in fact